n4bb12/verdaccio-github-oauth-ui/README.md

 - Click the login button and follow the OAuth flow.

+  *When using a private GitHub org, make sure to click the [Request] button for org read access.
+See [#5](https://github.com/n4bb12/verdaccio-github-oauth-ui/issues/5#issuecomment-417371679).*

 - After successful login, the npm config commands that set up authentication with the registry are shown at the top.

 - To verify that the authentication token is set up correctly, run